HIV testing among key populations (A–D)

 Numerator/denominator

-A, C and D: Gender (female, male and transgender).
+A, C: Gender (female, male and transgender).

 A-D: Age (<25 and 25+ years).

 If there are subnational data available, please provide the disaggregation by administrative area, city, or site in the space provided.
+Submit the digital version of any available survey reports using the upload tool.